 DisplayManager.DISPLAY.chooser Specifies the program run to offer a host menu for indirect queries redirected to the special host name CHOOSER. /usr/lib/X11/xdm/chooser is the default.
 See the sections XDMCP Access Control and Chooser.
 DisplayManager.DISPLAY.xrdb Specifies the program used to load the resources.
-By default, the xdm command uses /usr/bin/X11/xrdb.
+By default, the xdm command uses /usr/bin/X11/xrdb .
 DisplayManager.DISPLAY.cpp Specifies the name of the C preprocessor that is used by the xrdb command.
 DisplayManager.DISPLAY.setup Specifies a program that is run (as root) before offering the login window.
 This resource may be used to change the appearance of the screen around the login window or to put up other windows (for example, you may want to run xconsole here).
 By default, no program is run.
-The conventional name for a file used here is Xsetup.
+The conventional name for a file used here is Xsetup .
 See the section Setup Program .
 DisplayManager.DISPLAY.startup Specifies a program that is run (as root) after the authentication process succeeds.
 By default, no program is run.
-The conventional name for a file used here is Xstartup.
+The conventional name for a file used here is Xstartup .
 See the section Startup Program .
 DisplayManager.DISPLAY.session Specifies the session to be run (when not running as root).
 By default, /usr/bin/X11/xterm is run.
 The conventional name is the Xsession script.
 See the section Session Program.
-Specifies a program that is run (as root) after the session ends.
-DisplayManager.DISPLAY.reset By default, no program is run.
+DisplayManager.DISPLAY.reset Specifies a program that is run (as root) after the session ends.
+By default, no program is run.
 The conventional name is the Xreset script.
-See the section Reset Program .
-Controls the behavior of the xdm command when attempting to DisplayManager.DISPLAY.openDelay open intransigent servers by specifying the length of the pause (in seconds) between successive attempts.
+See the section Reset Program.
+DisplayManager.DISPLAY.openDelay Controls the behavior of the xdm command when attempting to open intransigent servers by specifying the length of the pause (in seconds) between successive attempts.
 DisplayManager.DISPLAY.openRepeat Controls the behavior of the xdm command when attempting to open intransigent servers by specifying the number of attempts to make.
 DisplayManager.DISPLAY.openTimeout Controls the behavior of the xdm command when attempting to open intransigent servers by specifying the number of seconds to wait while actually attempting the open (that is, the maximum time spent in the connect(2) system call).
-Controls the behavior of the xdm command when attempting to DisplayManager.DISPLAY.startAttempts open intransigent servers by specifying the number of times that the entire process is completed before giving up on the server.
+DisplayManager.DISPLAY.startAttempts Controls the behavior of the xdm command when attempting to open intransigent servers by specifying the number of times that the entire process is completed before giving up on the server.
 After the number of attempts specified by the Display Manager openRepeat resource have been made, or if the number of seconds specified by the Display Manager openTimeout resource elapse in any particular attempt, the xdm command ends and restarts the server, attempting to connect again.
 This process is repeated startAttempts times, at which point the display is declared inactive and disabled.
 Although this behavior may seem arbitrary, it has been empirically developed and works well on most systems.
-The default is a value of 5 for openDelay, a value of 5 for openRepeat, a value of 30 for openTimeout, and a value of 4 for startAttempts.
-DisplayManager.DISPLAY.pingInterval To discover when remote displays disappear, the xdm command occasionally pings them, using an X connection and XSync calls.
-This resource specifies the time (in minutes) between ping attempts.
-By default, it is set to 5 minutes.
-If you frequently use X terminals, which can become isolated from the managing host, you may want to increase this value.
+The default is a value of 5 for openDelay , a value of 5 for openRepeat , a value of 30 for openTimeout , and a value of 4 for startAttempts .